How hard can it be?

 If you have been around and around this merry-go-round, it can begin to feel like high-stakes gambling – as if it were just pure luck to get the right person who will stay, be successful, and truly commit to your organization.

 Maybe you are beginning to figure out, there’s more to this than luck.

 There are solid practices to recruit employees and to retain them that will greatly increase your chances for success in hiring.

 In our last blog post, we focused on how critical it is to write the right kind of job description.
 Today, we’ll look at a power tool to help you find the right person for the job.
 First, though I might not need to say this, as CEO, don’t be the one screening initial resumes!
-This first run should be done by someone else.,
+Let the first run be done by someone else (almost anyone else!).

-If you followed the advice in my last post, by now you have an excellent description with both results needed from the position as well as the qualities, skills and education of the person ideally suited for the job; you will have laid an excellent foundation.
+Following steps in the last post, you now have an excellent job description with both results needed from the position as well as the qualities, skills and education of the person ideally suited for the job.
+You have laid an excellent foundation.
 Someone else is screening the resumes and checking the references for the top four candidates, and potentially doing the initial interview by phone.
 The next recommended step is to have the top two or three candidates take the Kolbe Index.

 The Kolbe Index measures how a person naturally strives, that is, how they apply themselves when they are really trying.
 This is called the ‘conative’ aspect of the mind.

 In evaluating job applicants, conation is separate and distinct from analytical abilities, experience and education and personal qualities, all of which are also important indicators for job success.

 Each of us has a unique way of striving – qualities we instinctively employ when we are really trying to get a job done.

 Even more, each job has a particular set of requirements that will ideally fit someone based on how they strive when they do their work.